al1brn/geonodes/docs/nodes/Frame.md

 # Node Frame

-> Node 'Frame' (NodeFrame)
+Node *Frame*

+Args:
+  label: The frame label
+  label_size: The font size for the label
+  color: A valid color spec
+  shrink: Shrink the Frame

+Note that *Frame* is the internal name for *Layouts*

+.. blid:: NodeFrame

 ## \_\_init\_\_

-> Initialization

-### Parameters

-- label : str, default="Layout"
+Node *Frame*

+Args:
-frame label
+  label: The frame label
-- label_size : int, default=42
-label font size
+  label_size: The font size for the label
-- color: color
+  color: A valid color spec
-color specification
-- shrink: bool
-Node parameter
+  shrink: Shrink the Frame

+Note that *Frame* is the internal name for *Layouts*

+.. blid:: NodeFrame